AlgorithmicPolicyIndex/ChatPlays/readme.md

 # Work Load / Plans
  - Channel Point reward to start for viewers (I'm not affiliated, so that's hard to test)
  - Helldivers Controls
- - Refactor commands for streamer and viewer
  - Set Command - Check if game name matches names in Commands folder.
  - Electron App
  	- Pop-ups - Followers and the like ?
  - Github file for game controls
 	- Generator file? since all controls are already made.
+ - Add BunJS internal function support

 # Setup (WIP)